AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-2-of-3-set-up-marketo-sync-user-in-dynamics.md

 # Step 2 of 3: Set up Marketo Sync User in Dynamics {#step-of-set-up-marketo-sync-user-in-dynamics}

-Let's get started by creating a user account.&nbsp;
+Let's get started by creating a user account.

 >[!NOTE]
 >